Fansipan: Cable car and funiculars

-A cable car to the peak of Fansipan was inaugurated on 2 February 2016.
-The gondola lift departs from a terminal in Muong Hoa valley, near Sa Pa, and takes twenty minutes to reach the summit.
+The Fansipan cable car was inaugurated in February 2016.
+The gondola lift departs from a Hoàng Liên Cable Car Station, near the Mường Hoa Funicular Station, and takes twenty minutes to reach the summit.
 The service holds two Guinness World Records for the longest nonstop, three-rope cable car in the world, spanning 6.3 km, and the greatest elevation difference by a nonstop, three-roped cable car for the 1410 m difference in elevation between the termini.

-Currently, there are also climbing trains that help climbers get past the walking stairs.
+From the other terminus at Fansipan Cable Car Station, passengers can transfer to the Fansipan Funicular at Đỗ Quyên Funicular Station to reach the mountain peak.